Share

 With regard to the industry, however, it is a fact that metaverse technology is evolving quickly, and some institutional investors have already added metaverse shares into their holdings.
 Additionally, other ETFs related to the metaverse also exist, such as information technology ETFs, cryptocurrency ETFs and cybersecurity ETFs – providing investors some exposure to the metaverse even if they aren't comfortable investing in it directly.

-The exchange-traded products mentioned above are across U.S. ETFs and Australian ETFs, providing you a choice of what market you want to invest in.
+The exchange-traded products mentioned above are across U.S. ETFs and Australian ETFs, providing you with a choice of what market you want to invest in.

 As mentioned, it is generally large tech companies involved with the metaverse, as research and development requires a significant amount of capital invested.
 However, companies in the interactive media, home entertainment, software, semiconductors, crypto market, and even internet marketing are considered to be related to the metaverse.